solidi/writing/81-the-man-who-made-magic.md

 Will he survive?

-He was the embodiment of the evolution that was to take place in the industry.
+He was the embodiment of the evolution that was to take place in the industry, and this story is a damning modern saga of a perpetual machine.

 ---